Code-Institute-Submissions/JimmyThePro-daytrading-blog_AprResub/README.md

 NEW USER: I am interested in Daytrading and wanna know more about this lifestyle!<br/>
 RETURNING USER: User can come back weekly, as new blogposts are added once a week.

+(All 'CRUD' functionalities is available for users in the front end.)

     - Site pagination: As a Site User I can view a list of posts so that I can select which post to view.
     - View post list: As a Site User I can view a list of posts so that I can select one to read.
     - Open a post: As a Site User I can click on a post so that I can read the full text.